How to Ensure Your Cat Gets the Right Nutrition

 Approach Alternative Diets with Caution

 When it comes to cat food, all sorts of people declare themselves experts.
-Dr. Leslie recommends cat parents understand all the scientific evidence on alternative diets from reliable sources.
+Dr. Donna Waltz recommends cat parents understand all the scientific evidence on alternative diets from reliable sources.
 For example, she says there is no scientific evidence to suggest that raw or vegetarian food is better than commercial diets.
 In fact, she adds, less than five percent of homemade diets deliver essential nutrients to cats.
 And, furry family members with compromised or less effective immune systems may be put at risk of exposure to pathogens from raw diets.

 In short, don't believe everything you read on the internet.
 "If something sounds too good to be true, radical or conspiracy-riddled, it's probably not good or true," says Dr. Donna Waltz.

 Should you be cautious about keeping your dog and cat from eating each other's food?

 Dr. Leslie explains how proper diet and nutrition can help promote healthy skin for your cat.

 A two-step process to help maintain your cat's weight.